What would a government shutdown mean for me? SNAP, student loans and travel impacts, explained

 Tommy Sheridan, the deputy director for the National Head Start Association, said the programs are in trouble because their grants start on Oct.
 1. Programs with grants that don’t start on that date will continue getting money.
 But if the shutdown drags on, the number of affected programs will grow as more grants come up for renewal.

-Beyond Head Start, concerns have also arisen around free school meals for low-income children.
+Beyond Head Start, concerns have also arisen around free school meals.
 But the Agriculture Department says it does not anticipate any immediate issues with federal child nutrition programs, including school meals because support for these programs is provided in part by a permanent and mandatory funding authority.

 In the event of a government shutdown, state and federal operations for child nutrition are set to continue through October and potentially a few months beyond that, according to the department.
 But the department would not be able to support these programs for the full year without appropriations.